d23dffb107/Final-Project-2/README.md

 Pacapong
+Combination of

 Road map of goals:
 Pong:
-1)	Players can control paddles with WASD and arrow keys (bounded within a certain area)
+1)	Players can control paddles with WASD and arrow keys (bounded within a certain area) Done
 2)	Shoot a pac-man at the other side.
 3)	Collide with pac-man and collect him.
 4)	Timer and score bars at top.